-Innovative skills are also included in the My Journey document which encourages the development of innovation in the choices that learners opt for, during their secondary cycle of compulsory education.
+Innovative skills are also included in the My Journey document which encourages the development of innovation in the choices that learners opt for, during their second cycle of compulsory education.

 Creativity is generally recognised as both an innate yet often under-developed quality in young people, as well as a practical skill that helps to unlock an entrepreneurial disposition.
 It is a skill that can be taught and that everyone can aspire to.
 It involves opening up young peoples' thinking processes in ways that help them to look at familiar things with a fresh eye, to identify and frame a problem and to generate solutions whilst using their imagination, knowledge and skills to explore new possibilities rather than established approaches.

 The ability to be innovative and the confidence to look for innovative responses to opportunities or problems encountered is best nurtured in a safe, supportive environment where this type of approach is encouraged, recognised and rewarded.
 Such a pedagogy requires allowing learners time to reflect on a situation and tap their resources and imagination to develop plans and solutions.
 It also requires time for the implementation of new processes and the application of new ideas.
 Teaching and learning for innovation might even include space to 'learn from failure'.

 Providing pedagogical tools and support is intended to be part of the training provided to educators, with respect to all the cross-curricular themes within the Learning Outcomes Framework.